LBHackney-IT/remultiform/README.md

 ## Running the tests

-To run the full test suite, including format checking and building:
+To run the full test suite, including format checking, linting, and building:

 ```bash
 npm test